Hong Kong Quick Facts

 Chinese language, economics, film, history, international relations, political science, and religion.

 Spring semester: early January to late May

 On July 1, 1997 the Crown Colony of Hong Kong officially reverted to Chinese sovereignty, ending 156 years of British colonial rule.
 Tracing this legacy along Hong Kong’s cityscape reveals a juxtaposition of traditional Chinese and colonial heritage, where fishing junks bob alongside luxury yachts, traditional temples reside next to shimmering skyscrapers, and alleyway market stalls compete with modern shopping complexes.
-Hong Kong is a showcase of civic, cultural and economic achievements from East and West.
+Hong Kong is a showcase of civic, cultural, and economic achievements from East and West.

 With a population of more than six million people, this modern city boasts an affluent service-oriented economy with more than 40,000 companies and a major stock exchange.
-As the center of trade in Asia for more than a century, the world’s second busiest port, and third largest commercial center, Hong Kong is the business gateway to China.
+As the center of trade in Asia for more than a century, the world’s second busiest port, and third largest commercial center, Hong Kong is the economic gateway to China.

 Students live in small apartment-style accommodations located within a reasonable commute to City University.
 Meals are self-catered, and Pomona provides a meal allowance.

 Program open to all majors.
 Applicants should check with their department regarding course selection and major credit.
 A background course in Asian studies is highly recommended.